 If you need someone to do your shopping for you while you’re self-isolating and have enough money to pay for it and access to the internet, an online delivery or volunteer card might be helpful.

 In addition to the big super markets there are lots of local shops that can help.
 Here is a list of local shops that can deliver food which we will update regularly.

 All the main supermarkets are now working to prioritise elderly and vulnerable people for home delivery slots.
 While some people have found it difficult to book a slot recently, if you fall into one of these groups you could find that you can get a delivery slot now (usually via links on the website).
+We can also help vulnerable people get priority delivery slots.
 When it’s delivered your shopping will be left at a safe distance.

 If you have friends, family members or even community volunteers who can do your shopping on your behalf you could use a Volunteer Card, which is a type of e-voucher.
 They are quite easy to set up online and mean you can purchase an e-voucher for a volunteer to do some shopping for you.